hspencer10/hspencer_portfolio/README.md

   - Navigation bar
     - At the top of every page is a navigation bar with the different pages.
 If you scroll down at all, the navigation bar turns into a hamburger menu located at the top right of the screen.
 - Home Page
+  - Hello! header
+    - Underneath the background picture, there is a header that says "Hello!" and if you hover over the word, it grows.
   - Learn More button
     - Scroll past the main background picture to the "Learn More" button and click on it.
 You should then be redirected to the "About" page.
   - Recent Work carousel